-Under current tax rules, you cannot carry over unclaimed FSA balances from one year to the next and unused balances cannot be refunded to the participant, with the exception that up to \$550 of unreimbursed healthcare FSA funds may rollover to the next plan year (rollover amount is subject to change by on IRS regulations).
-Any funds remaining in your HFSA and/or DFSA on December 31 or by the date of termination of employment (if applicable and before the end of the plan year), or date of APF portability (if applicable and before the end of the plan year), or date to cover expenses incurred during the Plan year, and PayFlex receives your claim for reimbursements by February 15 the next year.
-This is a reason employees need to be conservative in their estimate of how much money to allocate to the FSA plan(s).
+Under current tax rules, you cannot carry over unclaimed FSA balances from one year to the next and unused balances cannot be refunded to the participant, with the exception that up to \$640 of unreimbursed healthcare FSA funds may rollover to the next plan year (rollover amount is subject to change by on IRS regulations).
+Any funds remaining in your HFSA and/or DFSA on December 31 or by the date of termination of employment (if applicable and before the end of the plan year), or date of APF portability (if applicable and before the end of the plan year) will be forfeited unless they are used to cover expenses incurred during the Plan year, and PayFlex receives your claim for reimbursements by March 31st the next year.
+Eligible funds rolled over to the next plan year for active employees will be available for reimbursement during the new plan year, regardless if they re-enrolled in the plan or not.
+Employees should be conservative in their estimate of how much money to allocate to the FSA plan(s).
 (Note: Reimbursable Health Care FSA Claims are only required to be filed with PayFlex when the debit card is NOT used.
 Debit card substantiation must be provided when indicated).

-The "use it or lose it" rule is located in several sections of the Code, Section 125 of the Internal Revenue Code (IRC) (26 CFR 1.125). \$550 rollover opportunity does NOT apply to Dependent Care FSA.
+The "use it or lose it" rule is located in several sections of the Code, Section 125 of the Internal Revenue Code (IRC) (26 CFR 1.125). \$640 rollover opportunity does NOT apply to Dependent Care FSA.
+The amount allowable for rollover is subject to change, based on IRS allowances.